Gulidjan: History

-The Gulidjan people were hit hard by the European colonisation of their land shortly after the Foundation of Melbourne.
-For 3 years the Gulidjan actively resisted invasion by driving off livestock and raiding stations.
+The Gulidjan people were hit hard by the European colonisation of their land shortly after the foundation of Melbourne.
+For three years, the Gulidjan actively resisted invasion by driving off livestock and raiding stations.
 Such raids brought retaliation by parties of colonisers with violent clashes ensuing.
-According to Jan Critchett's study an estimated 300-350 Aboriginal people were murdered in the 14 years from 1834 to 1848 during the colonial invasion of the Western District.
-The deaths of Joseph Gellibrand and George Hesse in 1837 - their fate remains a mystery to this day - were blamed on the Gulidjan with retribution delivered by a colonising party accompanied by some Wathaurong people, and killed several Gulidjan people.
-Ian Clark reports on three documented attacks in 1839-1840 resulting in Aboriginal deaths.
-More often squatters destroyed campsites and took implements as revenge, and by 1839 the Gulidjan were unable to live traditionally on their lands and began to take jobs on European stations.
+According to Jan Critchett's study, an estimated 300-350 Aboriginal people were murdered in the 14 years from 1834 to 1848, during the colonial invasion of the Western District.
+The disappearance and presumed death deaths of Joseph Gellibrand and George Hesse in 1837, whose fate remains a mystery to this day, were blamed on the Gulidjan.
+Retribution was meted out by a colonising party accompanied, by some Wathaurong people, and several Gulidjan people were killed.
+Historian Ian Clark reports on three documented attacks in 1839-1840 resulting in Aboriginal deaths.
+More often, squatters destroyed campsites and took implements as revenge.
+By 1839, the Gulidjan were unable to live traditionally on their lands and began to take jobs on European stations.